drduh/macOS-Security-and-Privacy-Guide/README.md

   * Recognize threats and how to reduce attack surface against them.

 - Keep the system and software up to date
-  * Patch the operating system and all installed software reguarly.
+  * Patch the operating system and all installed software regularly.
   * macOS system updates can be completed in the [settings](https://support.apple.com/guide/mac-help/keep-your-mac-up-to-date-mchlpx1065) and set to automatically install.
 You can also use the `softwareupdate` command-line utility - neither requires registering an Apple account.
   * Subscribe to announcement mailing lists like [Apple security-announce](https://lists.apple.com/mailman/listinfo/security-announce).